 Once the “guiding relationship” is in place, life at home is happier for everyone.
 Both child and parents enjoy a new connection, and finally – as a parent – you can enjoy feeling competent, knowing how to manage and keep your family ship on course.
 The best news?
 By this time you will have built a solid foundation for your child’s cognitive growth.
 Your child will have dramatically improved in the areas of self regulation, and will be “tuned in” to your emotional state.
 You’ll be emotionally connected in a genuine, give-and-take fashion.

 The next phase?
 Using simple, ‘round the house activities to “stretch your child’s thinking” in the right measure, with the right developmental emphasis.
 Together, as a team, I work with parents to choose age-appropriate ways to get your son or daughter involved at home.
 Your child will experience moments of success with you; and you will learn to fuel their thirst for learning and competence!
 One thing I know for sure, is that competence is addictive.
 Once you’ve tasted it, you want more.

-If you’re interested in talking about your family’s challenges, and how you intend to shift things, email me at firstname.lastname@example.org, or call me at 705-875-4605 or send me a message here for a complementary session!
+If you’re interested in talking about your family’s challenges, and how you intend to shift things, email me at firstname.lastname@example.org, call 705-875-4605 or send me a message here for a complementary session!